 End users do not interact with specifications and wireframes.
 Rapid, testable prototypes and early end-user validation enable the teams to focus on the end result.
 This minimises the need for internal specifications during the projects.

-During the design phases, the focus is not on deliverables like in traditional UX design.
-The focus is on obtaining feedback as early as possible.
-This enables quick decisions and validation of utility + usability.
+During the design phases, the focus is not on deliverables like in traditional UX design; rather, the focus is on obtaining feedback as early as possible, which enables quick decisions and validation of utility + usability.

-This is not just for consumer products.
-Enterprise software should maximize utility and usability by iteration to ensure the solution has great value for the users.
+This is not just for consumers.
+To ensure your enterprise software maximises utility and usability, you should iterate to guarantee the solution has great value for the user.